FacePlusPlus/facepp-java-sdk/Readme.md

 * 1.2.0

 	Add https request method, and set it to default.
 We can use `debug = true` to  open http to instead of https.

+* 1.3.0

+	Modified the code, let the v1 SDK to use the v2 API(online).